rgm/read52/29-jeremy-ashkenas.md

 > the temptation to test their programs."

-Oh, the outrage, that you might be tempted to ever test or run your program.
-Because of course testing is a terribly fuzzy and error-prone way to ensure the correctness of your program.
-What you really need is a proof, right.
-And so He goes on:
+Oh, the outrage, that you might be tempted to ever test or run your program!
+Because, of course, testing is a terribly fuzzy and error-prone way to ensure the correctness of your program.
+What you really need is a proof.
+He goes on:

 > "Another lesson we should have learned from the recent past is that
 > the development of 'richer' or 'more powerful' programming languages